pydio/pydio-doc-howto/setup_server_cellssync.md

 - **[No SSL]** Cells will serve HTTP/1.1 and HTTP/2 on two different ports.
 By default, gRPC will pick a randomly available port and advertise it in the /a/config/discovery API.
 The CellsSync client will automagically query this API to connect.

   - **[No firewall, No Proxy]** If you are on a local machine with all ports open, this should work out of the box.
   - **[Firewall and/or Proxy]** You will have to make proper configuration to open and forward the HTTP/2 on this port.
-To avoid using a random port at each restart, you can fix this port by using the **PYDIO_GRPC_EXTERNAL** environnement variable at startup.
+To avoid using a random port at each restart, you can fix this port by using the **CELLS_GRPC_EXTERNAL** environnement variable at startup.
 Your proxy will probably not be able to serve HTTPS but HTTP only.

 The various cases are summarized in the figure below.